threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 }
 ```

-It's highly improbable to find an IP address that is not in any Autonomous System.
+It's highly unlikely to find an IP address that is not in any Autonomous System.

 ## What's next?

 Obtaining the risk score of the network provider is a great way to get an idea of the IP address' risk.
-Even if the result of the risk score assessment is not a full positive, it's still a good idea to get a glimpse of the risk.
+Even if the risk score assessment result is not entirely positive, it's still a good idea to get a glimpse of the risk.

 If you want to keep learning, [read our documentation](https://threatjammer.com/docs/index) and mainly [check out the possibilities of our API](https://dublin.api.threatjammer.com/docs).